Patrick-Dolan/pig-dicev2/README.md

 If "Game.playerTurn = 1" it would indicate that it is playerTwo's turn
 ```

+At this point I think it would help to have a general outline of the flow of the project.
+This will help me plan out the methods that the game and player objects will need.
+1. Set up player objects
+2. Set up Game object
+  (setup method?)
+Add player objects to game object players property
+3. Start game/round
+  (roll method) Roll dice and evaluate whether to add to roundScore or switch turns on 1
+4. Change turns
+  (change turn method) activates on roll of 1 or if player chooses to "hold".
+If player chooses to hold add roundScore to player before resetting to zero.
+5. Evaluate scores to determine if there is a winner.
+  (evaluate game state method) If a player's score is over 100 that player wins else keep playing.
+6. Add ability to reset game.
 ### Tests

 This project was created using a prompt from Learnhowtoprogram.com's Fidgetech track and includes a requirement to do test pseudo code.
 The following are my pseudo tests: